isomerpages/moe-standrewsjc/_about-us/Admission Information/Direct School Admission (2024 Intake).md

 •	Malay Language &amp; Literature<br>
 •	Tamil Language &amp; Literature<br>

-The 2023 DSA-JC Exercise opens in May 2023.
-Shortlisted applicants will be contacted for a trial/audition and/or interview that will take place between end May and early August 2023.
+<p align="justify">The 2023 DSA-JC Exercise opens in May 2023.
+Shortlisted applicants will be contacted for a trial/audition and/or interview that will take place between end May and early August 2023.</p>
 Do check out this site again on 1 May 2023.